Senior man holding his stomach in pain

 Cancer's prominence affects all of us, whether directly through a diagnosis or indirectly by impacting a family member or friend.
 Alarmingly, those cases are on the rise for many types of cancer and for the under-50-year-old demographic.

-Stacker compiled a list of 10 types of cancer that have had the greatest jump in case frequency between 2000 and 2020 based on CDC data.
-To come up with the list, the annual number of new cancer cases per 100,000 people in 2000, 2010, and 2020 were averaged to determine the increasing trend of certain types of the disease.
+To determine which kinds of cancer are becoming increasingly more common stateside, Stacker compiled a list of 10 types of cancer that have had the greatest jump in case frequency based on data from the Centers for Disease Control and Prevention.
+To come up with the list, the annual number of new cancer cases per 100,000 people in 2000, 2010, and 2020 (the most recent year for which data is available) were averaged to determine the increasing trend of certain types of the disease

 Regular medical checks increase the likelihood of early detection, offering the best possible outcome for any cancer diagnosis.
 Read on to learn which forms of cancer are on the rise.